Estate Planning Basics

 Property and Community Property

-California is a community property state.
+Yes, California is a community property state.
 Generally, assets and income acquired during marriage are jointly owned, unless otherwise agreed (Family Code § 760).
 Without agreements, disputes can arise over characterization of property.

 Yes.
 Assets like retirement accounts, life insurance, and payable-on-death accounts pass directly to named beneficiaries.
 However, designations should align with your overall estate plan to avoid conflicts.